tigerbeetle/tigerbeetle/docs/operating/deploying/managed-service.md

-# Managed Service
+# Fully Managed

-Want to use TigerBeetle in production, along with automated disaster recovery, monitoring, and dedicated support from the TigerBeetle team?

-Let us help you get up and running faster!
+For enterprises committed to excellence, TigerBeetle's world-class team provides:

+- fully managed cross-cloud deployments with automated disaster recovery;
+- 24/7 responsiveness with proactive monitoring.

+Dedicated expertise from senior engineers ensures success (and sleep at night) at every step -- from chart of accounts design and proof-of-concept, through production to monster scale.
 Contact us at <sales@tigerbeetle.com> to set up a call.

+Are you a startup?
+Check out the [Startup Program](https://tigerbeetle.com/startup).